ucrdatacenter/ucrdatacenter.github.io/AH-ANTQ103.md

 Spring 2024 edition of Introduction to Archeology at UCR.
 You can also access the related files (data and R scripts) directly on [GitHub](https://github.com/ucrdatacenter/projects/tree/main/AH-ANTQ103).

+# Office hours

+Data Center office hours start in week 12, and are held on Tuesdays 13:45-15:45 in the Data Center office (Anne ground floor).

 # Workshop 1